Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-PffkKbi07gU.md

 ### Transcript

-> um do you know which country plays satisfactory the most uh i'm i'm not sure because i think it varies a little bit also between like steam and epic versions um but i think uh usa was the biggest thing yeah the us was a what's the biggest uh wow and then i think it's like germany and then russia uh are large communities and then i think it's just like a lot of different countries but those i think are the biggest ones
+> do you know which country plays satisfactory the most, i'm i'm not sure because i think it varies a little bit also between like steam and epic versions, but i think, usa was the biggest thing yeah the us was a what's the biggest, wow and then i think it's like germany and then russia, are large communities and then i think it's just like a lot of different countries but those i think are the biggest ones